CreativeWolfies/akyanet-research/akyanet.md

 The mandate duration is fixed to 3 months. (this mandate duration can evolve over time.)

 The goal of these representatives is not to vote on behalf of the represented (since it does not work), but to represent the interests of the represented by debating, discussing, and arguing over multiple subjects to come with suggestions of "rules" that the represented will vote on to know whether or not they agree to the suggestion.
+These suggestions should, as much as possible, be based on facts and studies.
+These same facts and studies should also be [peer-reviewed](https://en.wikipedia.org/wiki/Peer_review) to prevent the distortion of real events.

 Discussions and debates within the councils should be accessible to everyone and thus, recorded and broadcasted accordingly.